 1/2 onion rough chopped (the ends of onions will also do)

 9 cups water

-Tools I Use: Chef's knife; cutting board; shallow prep bowl; mandoline (optional); Dutch oven or stock pot; grater; hand blender or standard blender
+Tools I Use: Chef's knife; cutting board; shallow prep bowl; mandoline (optional); Dutch oven; stock pot (for Corn Cob Stock); grater; hand blender or standard blender

 Early Fall Corn Chowder

 Cut the corn kernels off the cobs.
 Cutting the pointed end of the cob so it is flat when standing up vertical and placing the cob in a shallow wide bowl helps keep the kernels from flying about.
 Alternatively, you can run the cobs through a mandoline to remove the kernels from the cobs.
 If you are making the corn cob stock you can start that now then continue to step 2 below.